abelsj60/lexical-401/lined-code-node/v1/README.md

 ```
 Each `LinedCodeNode` holds the `tokenizer` as a property.
 This is very convenient.
 Unfortunately, Lexical bans unserializeble properties!

-It's not a problem...!

-On export, `getSettingsForExportJSON` fixes the problem by replacing
+No problem.
+On export, `getSettingsForExportJSON` fixes the problem
-the `tokenizer` with `null`.
-No fuss, no muss...
+by replacing the `tokenizer` with `null`.
+No fuss, no muss.
 ```

 ### Editor insertion